 Webcams usually come built into laptops, but a separate one with better quality is worth investing in if you frequently meet with coworkers on Zoom.
 There are several great options you can choose from.
 The latest webcams are available in 1080p Full HD or 4K resolution and can stream at 30 or 60fps.
-They have microphones built in so you don’t need to use an additional mic, and some offer features like a privacy shutter to block viewers when you’re not on a call.

 You can take a look at the video creation buying guide for an idea of how to choose a great webcam.